otrack/cloud-computing-infrastructures/scaling/README.md

 The jpg file is provided by the client via a POST request to the service.

 In what follows, we first get familiar with the internal of the Pdfmagic service.
-Then, we create a Docker file to containerize it and  use Kubernetes to run it.
+Then, we create a Docker file to containerize it, and use Kubernetes to run the container.
-Further, we study the performance of this instance when emulating several clients.
+Further, we study the performance of a single container when emulating several clients.
-In a last step, we scale-up the service, adding more containers to handle a higher load and observe how the system responds.
+In a last step, we scale up the service, adding more containers to handle a higher load and observe how the system responds.

 ## 1. The Pdfmagic service [40']